Spirent/cloudsure/documentation/testcase-overview.md

   - **Action Settings:** Some actions will have one or more settings, and they will vary depending on the specific action.

-  - **Action Controls:** Some actions will have one or more controls, and they will vary depending on the specific action.

-    See [Impairment Actions](#impairment-actions) or [Load (5G) Actions](#load-5G-actions) for relevant details about how to select targets, the use settings or controls for each type of action.
+    See [Impairment Actions](#impairment-actions) or [Session Actions](#session-actions) for relevant details about how to select targets, the use settings or controls for each type of action.

   - **Action Timing:**
     - **Action Start:** This defines if this Action will start "After Previous Action" or "With Previous Action"